 The State Board granted permission to publish this regulation at the January 30, 2018 State Board meeting.
-On February 1, 2018, the PSTEB granted permission to publish the proposed amendments to COMAR 13A.12.01.05 General Requirements for Professional Certificates.
+On February 1, 2018, the PSTEB granted permission to publish the proposed amendments to COMAR 13A.12.01.08-1 Adjunct Certificate.
 On April 27, 2018, the proposed regulations were published in the Maryland Register (Attachment I) through May 29, 2018.
-The MSDE received ten public comments which are summarized in the attached chart (Attachment II).
+The MSDE received thirteen public comments which are summarized in the attached chart (Attachment II).

-Based on the comments received, the MSDE is not making any recommended changes to COMAR 13A.12.01.05 General Requirements for Professional Certificates because all teachers in Maryland are required to demonstrate mastery of basic math, reading, and writing skills.
-The proposed regulation allows an alternative measure for applicants who do not hold a post-secondary degree.
-Furthermore, some comments appear to refer to COMAR 13A.12.02.15 Professional Technical Education transcript analysis requirements.
-These regulations are not currently open for comment; the MSDE is undertaking a comprehensive review of all certification requirements and will consider these comments moving forward.
+Based on comments received, the MSDE is not making any recommended changes to COMAR 13A.12.01.08-1 Adjunct Certificate because the majority of the comments appear to refer to COMAR 13A.12.02.15 Professional Technical Education transcript analysis requirements.
+These regulations are not currently open for comment.
+The MSDE is currently undertaking a comprehensive review of all certification requirements and will consider these comments moving forward.
+Furthermore, several comments expressed concern about the potential for limiting the number of Professional Technical Education (PTE) teachers due to the Bachelor's degree requirement.
+Code of Maryland Regulation 13A.12.02.15 Professional Technical Education includes two routes to professional certification that do not require a Bachelor's degree.